Q & A

 Q. How many layers are on each piece?

 A. Each piece is built with many layers of paper.
-I glue down up to 6 layers before I cut into them to reveal the female form.
+I glue down up to six layers before I cut into them to reveal the female form.
 When I pull back the outline of the woman, I am always surprised by what is unearthed under the many layers.